 Still a Y tube.. still the wrong size

-With new carbs but batter is aligned wrong.. so the air filters wont fit
+With new carbs but battery is aligned wrong.. so the air filters wont fit

 This is how a 40 year old bike should run ;)